KonH/DotNetCoreBuildServer/README.md

 	]
 }
 ```

+"short_description" is an optional summary of this Build config.
+It will be shown on "help list" command output.

+"long_description" is an optional description of this Build config.
+It will be shown on "help build_config_name" command output.

+"args_description" is an optional array of Build config's arguments descriptions.
+These descriptions will be shown on "help build_config_name" command output.

 "args_check" is optional and it is a array of regex's, args is checked against them before build.